robcaa/numbered-bookmarks/README.md

 ### How to use
   - You can set bookmarks:		CTRL+SHIFT+1, CTRL+SHIFT+2, ...
 CTRL+SHIFT+9
   - You can jump to a bookmark: CTRL+1, CTRL+2, ...
 CTRL+9
+  - You can delete all bookmarks in the current document: CTRL+SHIFT+DELETE